bigdustycheese/AobaIB/README.md

 # How to contribute

-You can help by fixing parts of the code and leaving feedback.
+You can help by fixing parts of the code and leaving feedback Add whatever you think is necessary.
+Feel free to contribute however you want.
+For now, fix all the bad code (which isn't much) and start adding things